mngaonkar/ghost-blog-cloud-native/README.md

 ## Selecting a Cloud Provider
 The important criteria for choosing a particular cloud provider is cost.
 As a developer, one of the great recommendation is DigitalOcean.
 A virtual machine having 1 vCPU, 2GB memory and 40 GB of disk would be a good choice.

+## Why Cloud Native?
+The biggest driver for going cloud native is vendor agnostic.
+Most people want to have that freedom to move their blog to any cloud provider in future seamlessly.
+Going cloud native also means, moving away from the managed blog service provided by cloud provider.
+In this case, DigitalOcean does provide Ghost blog service.
+Using managed service helps to get the blog up and running in no time but provide no flexibility for workload movement.
+The idea here is to demonstrate the cloud native way so that it can be applied to any application not just a blog.